spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202204.0/inventory-management-feature-walkthrough/inventory-management-feature-walkthrough.md

 In the state machine, items get reserved for an open order.
 There are certain states that release item, for example when payment fails and order is canceled.
 But if order is successfully fulfilled and item is delivered, the item stays reserved until the next stock update.

 A stock update triggers the event `stock update`.
-For example, in our dummy payment’s implementation, this would move the items from the “Shipped” state to next state.
+For example, in our dummy payment's implementation, this would move the items from the “Shipped” state to next state.
 As the consecutive state is not reserved, the items that have already been shipped will no longer be reserved.

 ### Import or change stock

-It’s possible to use the `vendor/bin/console data:import:product-stock` command to import stocks into the database.
+It's possible to use the `vendor/bin/console data:import:product-stock` command to import stocks into the database.
 The default stock importer uses the `csv` file from `src/Pyz/Zed/Updater/Business/Internal/data/import/product_stock.csv` which imports stocks.

 To edit stock in the Back Office, see [Edit stock of products and product bundles](/docs/scos/user/back-office-user-guides/{{page.version}}/catalog/availability/edit-stock-of-products-and-product-bundles.html).